Apple's iPhone 13 is coming soon. If you want the new iPhone selling your old iPhone could help you finance the purchase - but you better hurry!

 For many iPhone owners at this time of year the following pattern repeats: the new iPhone is launched, the new model is purchased, the data is transferred from the old iPhone, and the old model is resold - usually via Ebay or buying service.

 However, selling your iPhone right after an iPhone keynote is actually the wrong time to sell your iPhone because the prices tend to fall after the keynote.
-In fact secondhand price for the iPhone X and iPhone XR fell shortly before the iPhone 11 keynote in 2019 and then fell even more drastically for a few days after the presentation.
+In fact secondhand price for the iPhone X and iPhone XR fell shortly before the iPhone 11 keynote in 2019 and then fell even more drastically for a few days after the presentation - which isn't surprising given that Apple actually reduced the price of the iPhone XR from £749/$749 to £629/$599 in the keynote.

-This price decrease is likely to be greater if Apple continues to sell that handset at a reduced price - if the price of a new version of the phone you are selling isn’t much more than what you are advertising your secondhand model for you probably won’t be able too sell it for as much as you would like.
+The price decreases are likely to be greater if Apple continues to sell that handset at a reduced price - if the price of a new version of the phone you are selling isn't much more than what you are advertising your secondhand model for you probably won't be able too sell it for as much as you would like.

 You may also have better luck selling an iPhone with a higher capacity storage - Apple tends to discontinue the high capacity models of the previous generation when it introduces new iPhone models.
-So if you were hoping to sell a 256GB iPhone 11 Pro or Max you will probably be able to get a decent price.
+So if you were hoping to sell a 512GB iPhone 12 Pro or Max you will probably be able to get a decent price.

 Don't delay your sale though: on average iPhone steadily lose value month after month.
 So while selling your iPhone just after the launch of the new model might have little effect on the sales price, waiting half a year will means a big loss of value.